x-anish-y/lilURL/README.md

 # 🔗 lilURL – URL Shortener Web Application

 lilURL is a modern URL Shortener web application built using Next.js (App Router) and MongoDB.
-It allows users to generate short, shareable links from long URLs and automatically redirects users when the short link is accessed.
+It allows users to generate short, shareable links from long URLs and automatically redirects users when the short link is accessed.<br><br>
 ![Carbon Bazaar Architecture](public/Screenshot%202026-02-12%20231650.png)

 ---